charnkanit/Card_scanner/README.md

 ## Description

-This project is using YOLOV5 and Deep Sort Algorithm to perform object recognition and tracking realtime.
+This project is using OpenCV, Pytesseract and FPDF python library to perform image processing from image of business card, then extract text the information and capture the card owner face.
+Then write down everything on PDF format.

 ### Try on Google Colab